 • How contract lifecycle management can be improved using software

-Every business will sign contracts - they are the legal agreements that define commercial relationships and ensure parties meet their requirements.
-Although a crucial aspect for a company, they are often time-consuming, complicated, and challenging to keep track of.
+Every business will sign contracts.
+Contracts are the legal agreements that define the relationship, ensuring each party meets the requirements of the contract.
+Although a crucial aspect for a company, contracts are often time-consuming, complicated, and challenging to keep track of.

 To make this easier, we’ve broken down the seven most common steps you may come across in a standard contract.